DinoHub-SubT/dsta_deploy/docs/azure-docker-perception-setup.md

 # Azure Basestation Docker Setup

+**Note:** Right now, there is no docker image available for perception.
+You cannot follow these steps right now.
+This will fixed in the soon future.

 ### 1. Building Docker Images

 Docker images install all the repository dependencies as *docker images*.
 The docker images will be built on the remote Azure VM.